Peer Support Training – Now available via zoom!

 “I attended Anne’s Training for Trainers of Peer Supporters.
 Anne is an engaging facilitator who guided us through the training with a skilful mix of experiential exercises, information giving, thought provoking questions and the benefit of her substantial experience of facilitating training.
 She’s passionate about peer support and this comes through in the quality of her delivery and her presence.”
 Kate Brady, Senior Counsellor, Centre for Wellbeing, University of Surrey

 “I had the great pleasure of being part of a training with Connect Peer Support in early 2019.
 It was exceptionally thorough, and I left well-equipped to begin the task of establishing a Peer Support programme in my institution.
 Not only did we cover the “nuts and bolts” of training peer supporters, but we also thought carefully and in detail about the difficulties we might come up against in our organisations and how we might approach them.
-The training cohort encompassed people from both counselling services and academic departments, and seemed equally relevant and helpful to both.
 Anne is an experienced, energetic and committed trainer, with a long-established relationship with Peer Support.
 Her dedication, belief and passion for Peer Support in universities is at the very heart of the training.
 I would have no hesitation about recommending this training, both in terms of the practical and informative side of establishing such a programme, but also as an exercise in self-discovery, which is attended to with delicacy and care.”
 Jo Myddelton, Counsellor, Birkbeck, University of London

 For more testimonials click here Testimonials